[Home ] [Archive] [ فارسی ]

 ..

-Comparison of the Effects of PRP and Erythropoietin on Hematologic Indices and Bone Marrow Cytology in Diabetic Rats
+Comparative Effects of Platelet-Rich Plasma (PRP) and Erythropoietin (EPO) on Hematological and Cytological Indices of Bone Marrow in Diabetic Rats

 Seyedeh Missagh Jalali * , Javad Jamshidian , Reza Lak